 |narcissism||"self-preoccupation, need for admiration, lack of empathy, and unconscious deficits in self-esteem"|

 What is it?

 Narcissism is a grouping of behaviors that develops early and is often orientated around the relationship with a parent and the narcissist's need to feel loved and valued.
-People with narcissism often have successful mostly happy lives and live generally unaware of how their behaviors impact those around them, preferring to believe that they are a great benefit rather than a problem.
+People with narcissism often have successful, mostly happy lives and live generally unaware of how their behaviors impact those around them, preferring to believe that they are a great benefit rather than a problem.

 They live with a world perception that is processed through a mind-filtering mechanism designed to ensure that negative thoughts about themselves, or their actions in the world, are reframed as either positive or are filtered out and ignored altogether.
 This filter protects their ego and sense of self.
 Their ego is so fragile that comprehending the truth of them being lesser in any way would be so devastating to their understanding of self and the world around them, and so emotionally uncomfortable that it would be an existential threat.
-This filter mechanism is developed early on in childhood and further development, self-esteem, and confidence, and so on is built upon the emotional safety it provides to the sense of self.
+This filter mechanism is developed early on in childhood and further development, self-esteem, and confidence, and so on are built upon the emotional safety it provides to the sense of self.
 Being that it is such a foundational element it is very challenging to change, requiring a virtual emotional breakdown of the person to rebuild.
 Some would argue that with the impenetrable defense of the ego combined with the fundamental nature of the filter it is near impossible to make any significant progress.